Fans' delight: Islanders back at Nassau Coliseum for a day

 UNIONDALE, N.Y.
-(AP) -- Nearly 2 1/2 years after last playing at the Nassau Coliseum, the New York Islanders are back on the ice at their refurbished former home Sunday.
+(AP) -- Nearly 2 1/2 years after last playing at the Nassau Coliseum, John Tavares and the New York Islanders gave their fans something to cheer about back at their refurbished former home.

-It's just for one day - for a preseason game against Philadelphia - but that didn't matter to fans clamoring for the team's return from Brooklyn.
-They showed up early to tailgate and participate in pregame festivities outside, including a museum truck and a virtual reality Zamboni experience, and to take pictures with the Stanley Cup.
+The Islanders returned to the Coliseum for a day for a preseason game against Philadelphia, but that didn't matter to fans clamoring for the team's return from Brooklyn.
+They showed up early Sunday morning to tailgate and participate in pregame festivities outside, including a museum truck and a virtual reality Zamboni experience, and to take pictures with the Stanley Cup.

 ''It's nice to be back home,'' said Andrew Gagnon, a student at nearby Hofstra University who arrived at 9 a.m. to tailgate. ''This is where the four Cups were won.
 All that history is here.
 I saw a sign that said, 'This is home, not Brooklyn.'
 That's how everyone feels.''